Influence of graphene on the electronic and magnetic properties of an iron(III) porphyrin chloride complex: Introduction

 Iron as a versatile element for catalysis has received increasing attention over the past years.
-When bound in a macrocycle such as phthalocyanine or porphyrin, it can serve as a model for bioinorganic or man-made active sites. \cite{zhao_2019,anxolabehere-mallart_2019,amanullah_2019,huang_2018} A field that has grown particularly rapidly is single-atom catalysis, where such types of active site are embedded in an extended graphene sheet or nanotube, e.g. in FeNC catalysts for which active sites with a single iron ion coordinated by four nitrogen donors (\ce{FeN4}) are commonly discussed. \cite{zitolo_2015,li_2016,ni_2021,li_2020,ni_2022,kumar_2023,mineva_2019} Additionally, the heterogenisation of iron complexes for applications in electrocatalysis, for instance by physisorption, covalent linkage, or incorporation in a conductive polymer, has become an important modification of the environment of these complexes with implications for catalysis.\cite{heppe_2023}
+When bound in a macrocycle such as phthalocyanine or porphyrin, it can serve as a model for bioinorganic or man-made active sites. \cite{zhao_2019,anxolabehere-mallart_2019,amanullah_2019,huang_2018} A field that has grown particularly rapidly is single-atom catalysis, where such types of active site are embedded in an extended graphene sheet or nanotube or carbon-based environments that form during a pyrolysis step.
+For instance, in FeNC catalysts, the active sites are commonly discussed as a single iron ion coordinated by four nitrogen donors (\ce{FeN4}). \cite{zitolo_2015,li_2016,ni_2021,li_2020,ni_2022,kumar_2023,mineva_2019} Additionally, the heterogenisation of iron complexes for applications in electrocatalysis, for instance by physisorption, covalent linkage, or incorporation in a conductive polymer, has become an important modification of the environment of these complexes with implications for catalysis.\cite{heppe_2023}

 For computational models of single-atom catalysts or iron complexes incorporated into electrode materials, the question arises how the environment should be described.
-An important question concerns the number of graphene layers that should be considered explicitly.
-Herein, we address this question by comparing the electronic structure of an isolated, neutral iron porphyrin complex, \ce{[Fe^{III}(P)(Cl)]} (P: porphyrin ligand; Cl: chloride ligand), with that of the same complex adsorbed on an extended graphene sheet, see Figure \ref{Fe-P_str}.
-The evaluation is complemented by a comparison of the electronic structure descriptions with molecular and periodic approaches.
-Particular attention is paid to different spin states and their relative stabilities in these two types of description.
+An important component of the environment in electrocatalysts is the often carbon-based material of the electrode, raising the question of the number of graphene layers that should be considered explicitly.
+Herein, we address this aspect by comparing the electronic structure of an isolated, neutral iron porphyrin complex, \ce{[Fe^{III}(P)(Cl)]} (P: porphyrin ligand; Cl: chloride ligand), with that of the same complex adsorbed on an extended graphene sheet, see Figure \ref{Fe-P_str}.
+Since the electronic structure of the isolated complex is well-known, the effect of the graphene sheet can be evaluated well.
 We find that the influence of a graphene layer parallel to the catalyst plane on the electronic structure of \ce{[Fe^{III}(P)(Cl)]} is negligible, implying that future catalytic models can concentrate on single-layer models.